-Rule 7 A member shall not disclose to another party any confidential information obtained through a professional assignment performed for a client or employer unless expressly or implicitly authorized to do so by the client or employer, or required to do so under Rule 13, or required to do so by the Professional Conduct Board, an Investigation Team, a Disciplinary Tribunal or an Appeal Tribunal regarding any disciplinary matter arising under Section 5 of the Bylaws, or required to do so by law.
+- Rule 7 A member shall not disclose to another party any confidential information obtained through a while performing professional services assignment performed for a client or employer person or entity unless - a) expressly or implicitly authorized to do so by the client or employer person or entity; - b) or required to do so under Rule 13; - c) -er-required to do so by the Professional Conduct Board, an Investigation Iteam, a Ddisciplinary Iteribunal or an Aappeal Iteribunal regarding any disciplinary matter arising under Section 5 of the Bylaws;

+d) or-required to do so by law.

-[Modified July 1/03; Modified Jan.
-1/20; Modified Jan.
-1/23]
+[Modified July 1/03; Modified January.
+1/20; Modified January 1/23; Modified January 1/24]

-Courtesy and Cooperation
+Courtesy and Ccooperation

-Rule 8 A member shall perform professional services with courtesy and professional respect, shall avoid unjustifiable or improper criticism of other members, and shall cooperate with others in the client's or employer's interest.
+- A member shall show perform professional services with courtesy, and professional respect, and cooperation with shall avoid unjustifiable or improper criticism of other members, and shall cooperate others in the way they conduct themselves client's or employer's interest.

-Annotation 8-1 Differences of opinion among members may arise particularly in choices of assumptions and methods.
+[Modified July 1/03; Modified January 1/24] - Annotation 8-1 Differences of opinion among members may arise particularly in choices of assumptions and methods.
 Discussion of such differences, whether directly between members or in observations made to a client by one member on the work of another, should be conducted objectively and with courtesy and respect.
-[Modified July 1/03]

-Annotation 8-2 A member, in the course of an engagement or employment, may encounter a situation such that the best interest of the client or employer would be served by the member's setting out an alternative opinion to one expressed by another member together with an explanation of the factors which lend support to the alternative opinion.
+[Modified July 1/03] - Annotation 8-2 A member, in the course of an engagement or employment, may encounter a situation such that the best interest of the client or employer would be served by the member's setting out an alternative opinion to one expressed by another member together with an explanation of the factors which lend support to the alternative opinion.
 Nothing in the Rules should be construed as preventing the member from expressing such an alternative opinion to the client or employer.
-[Modified July 1/03]

-Annotation 8-3 If a member is invited to advise a client or employer for whom the member knows or has reasonable grounds to believe that another member is already acting in a professional capacity with respect to the same matter or has recently so acted, it would normally be prudent to consult with the other member both to prepare adequately for the assignment and to make an informed judgment whether there are circumstances as to potential violations of the Rules which might affect acceptance of the assignment.

-The member who is the prospective new or additional advisor should request the client's or employer's consent to such consultation.
+[Modified July 1/03] - Annotation 8-3 If a member is invited to advise a client or employer for whom the member knows or has reasonable grounds to believe that another member is already acting in a professional capacity with respect to the same matter or has recently so acted, it would normally be prudent to consult with the other member both to prepare adequately for the assignment and to make an informed judgment whether there are circumstances as to potential violations of the Rules which might affect acceptance of the assignment. - The member who is the prospective new or additional advisor should request the client's or employer's consent to such consultation.
 When the client or employer has given consent, the original member shall cooperate in furnishing relevant information such as pertinent data, work papers and documents and may require reasonable compensation for the work involved in assembling and transmitting the relevant information.
 The original member shall not refuse to consult or cooperate with the member based upon unresolved compensation issues with the client or employer, unless such refusal is in accordance with a pre-existing agreement with the client or employer.
 A member need not include any items of a proprietary nature such as internal communications or computer programs.